miiichael/cv/resume.md

 - workflow: subversion, git, Debian package development and repository maintenance.
 Regular user of Github/gitlab/GOGS.
-- web: this resume is a Markdown document converted to HTML (though if you're reading this on Seek, then you're probably looking at a PDF version that doesn't contain the benefits of my hand-written CSS...)
+- web: this resume is a Markdown document converted to HTML (though if you're reading this on Seek, then you're probably looking at a (probably out of date) PDF version that doesn't contain the benefits of my hand-written CSS...)

 ### Security
 - keen interest in achieving best practices: correct use of firewalls,